Seizure Freedom is Possible for Most Patients

 With the right diagnosis and treatment, today epilepsy is more treatable than ever before.

-"Seizure freedom is no longer the exception, but the expectation," says Deepak Madhavan, MD, epileptologist and medical director of the Nebraska Epilepsy Center at The Nebraska Medical Center.
+"Seizure freedom is no longer the exception, but the expectation," says Deepak Madhavan, MD, epileptologist and medical director of the Nebraska Epilepsy Center at Nebraska Medicine.
 "The landscape has changed dramatically over the last 15 years due to newer medications, more advanced diagnostic tests and more precise surgical techniques.
 Through medications, surgery or a combination of the two, we can reduce or completely eliminate seizures in many patients."

 The Nebraska Epilepsy Center, the only comprehensive epilepsy center of its type in the region, diagnoses and treats epilepsy patients from children to adults using some of the most advanced diagnostic and treatment tools available.

-One of these tools is the MEG scanner, which is available at The Nebraska Medical Center and only a few other large epilepsy centers nationally.
+One of these tools is the MEG scanner, which is available at Nebraska Medicine and only a few other large epilepsy centers nationally.
 The MEG uses magnetic fields generated by the brain’s neuronal activity to detect brain activity with greater detail and accuracy than previous testing tools.
 By allowing doctors to identify exactly where the brain is malfunctioning, the MEG improves the ability to diagnose and treat the disorder with the appropriate medications and provides greater surgical precision when removing the lesion becomes necessary.

 While the treatment of epilepsy has seen great strides, awareness of this unpredictable and misunderstood disease has not kept pace.